 Licensed Educational Psychologists can diagnose psychological disorders related to academic learning processes when they have the training and expertise in that area.
 In my practice, this may include learning disabilities such as dyslexia, dyscalculia, and dysgraphia, as well as ADHD, Autism, and Anxiety.

-In some cases, families request specific attention deficit testing as part of the broader evaluation to clarify whether ADHD is contributing to learning or behavioral challenges.
-When a diagnosis is appropriate, it is provided within the context of a whole-child evaluation—always with the goal of helping families feel resourced, grounded, and supported with clear next steps, rather than focusing on a label alone.
+Typically, diagnoses are made only when completing a Comprehensive Educational Evaluation, which provides the full context needed for accurate interpretation.
+In some cases, families request specific attention testing as part of this broader evaluation to clarify whether ADHD or other factors contribute to learning or behavioral challenges.
+When a diagnosis is appropriate, it is offered within the framework of a whole-child educational evaluation, always with the goal of helping families feel resourced, grounded, and supported with clear next steps, rather than focusing on a label alone.

 Sometimes parents come in with very specific questions, such as ADHD, dyslexia, executive functioning, or academic struggles.
-In some cases, those concerns can be evaluated more narrowly.
+In some cases, those concerns can be evaluated more narrowly through an Exploratory Educational Evaluation.

-Often though, a fuller evaluation gives the clearest understanding of both strengths and challenges, which leads to more useful recommendations.
+Often though, a fuller Comprehensive Educational Evaluation gives the clearest understanding of both strengths and challenges, which leads to more useful recommendations.

 We’ll decide together during your consultation what scope of testing will best support your child and your family.